 - Can improve the aesthetics of your smile with custom color matching

-Dr. Cain can replace old, dark fillings with a composite white filling for a smile makeover that will also improve your oral health.
+Our dentist in Knoxville TN can replace old, dark fillings with a composite white filling for a smile makeover that will also improve your oral health.

 Dental Fillings: What To Expect